Fall Prevention Coalition

 Programs offered by SDSU Extension

-All evidence-based programs are offered by community members.
-If you are interested in leading workshops, please contact either Sanford Health or SDSU Extension.
+Community members offer all evidence-based programs.
+If you are interested in leading workshops, please get in touch with either Sanford Health or SDSU Extension.

 Stopping Elderly Accidents, Deaths, and Injuries (STEADI)